 An estimate of the current Worley population is provided by the ONS Names List which has been generated from a more extensive database maintained by the Office for National Statistics.
 The searchable database contains 270,000 surnames held by 54.4m people, and suggests that there are about 2730 Worleys living today in England, Wales and the Isle of Man.
 The Worley surname is ranked number 2635.
 It also estimates that there are, or have been, a total of about 10,300 Worleys since the start of parish registers in the 16th century.
 With a total population (using the 2001 Census of England and Wales) of 52,041,916, the Worley number of 2730 represents 1 in 19,063 of the population.
 Summarising, with the least accurate estimates shown in brackets:

 The ratio in the last column shows little change over more than 150 years.
 If we assume that Worleys made up a similar fraction (say, 1 in 18,000) of the population in earlier years, then in 1350, when the total population was about three million(4), the Worley number would have been about 170.
 In fact, this must be an overestimate, because many surnames have become extinct since that time, and it follows that the numbers of persons holding surviving surnames must grow at a greater rate than the population as a whole.
 If 70% of surnames have become extinct(5), the 'Worley' population in 1350 would have been about 50.
 This number includes men and women, children and the elderly - the number of heads of households adopting the surname on their behalf would have been even fewer - perhaps no more than ten.
 So the number of persons bearing the name Worley in 1350 was indeed probably small.
-A mathematical simulation of the growth of Worley numbers in England gives further support to this conjecture - and a related exercise attempts to model the growth of the name Worley in the USA.
+A mathematical simulation of the growth of the name Worley in England provides support for this conjecture and is then refined to tackle the same problem for the USA.

 The earliest possible ancestor I have located is Galfridus de Wirle in Staffordshire in 1175.
 Records at these times are extremely selective; mainly it is the rich and influential who are recorded in their marriage settlements, business and litigation.
 A further complication is that surnames were not, at that time, necessarily passed on from father to son.
 Thus in 1203 we have Edwin Litelhand (a nickname) given as the father of Osbert de Wyrley.